MrBlinky/Arduboy-Python-Utilities/readme.md

 * Works with both Python 2.7.x **AND** 3.7.x
 * Requires pySerial: `python -m pip install pyserial`

-Writes a binary flash image to a flash cart connected to a (modified) Arduboy with an expansion connector (Cathy3K v1.3 bootloader required).
+Writes a binary flash image to external flash memory of Arduboy FX and Arduboy (clones) with added serial flash memory (Cathy3K v1.3+ bootloader required).
 Use the **flashcart-builder.py** script to build the image.
 To automatically apply the SSD1309 patch to the uploaded image, make a copy of **flashcart-writer.py** and rename it to **flashcart-writer-1309.py**.

 example: `python flashcart-writer.py example-flashcart\flashcart-image.bin`

+For development purposes external program data and save data can be stored at the end of external flash memory using -d and -s switches.

+example: `python flashcart-writer.py -d datafile.bin`

 ## Flash cart backup